Road Safety Act 2006: Provisions

+The act created exemptions from traffic restrictions including speed limits for certain cases such as donor vehicles.

 Commentary

-Section 21 of the Act introduced three new offences to the Road Traffic Act 1988, s.3ZB, namely, causing death by driving while (a) unlicensed, (b) disqualified, or (c) uninsured, though (b) was later omitted in 2015 to allow for the creation of new offences for causing death or serious injury by driving while disqualified.
+Section 21 of the act introduced three new offences to the Road Traffic Act 1988, s.3ZB, namely, causing death by driving while (a) unlicensed, (b) disqualified, or (c) uninsured, though (b) was later omitted in 2015 to allow for the creation of new offences for causing death or serious injury by driving while disqualified.

 The new offence has been the subject of much controversy as it was conventionally construed as meaning that a driver would be guilty of an offence purely if they caused death whilst meeting one of the three criteria, irrespective of their culpability.
 This would mean that, for example, even had an uninsured driver driven perfectly and caused death with their vehicle through no fault of their own (such as a pedestrian stepping in front of their vehicle, offering no time to react), that they would be guilty of a s.3ZB offence, purely by virtue of them being uninsured.

 Rulings differed on s.3ZB, such as R v Williams [2010] EWCA Crim 2552, but ultimately the matter was ruled on by the Supreme Court in R v Hughes [2013] UKSC 56:

 Juries should thus be directed that it is not necessary for the Crown to prove careless or inconsiderate driving, but that there must be something open to proper criticism in the driving of the defendant, beyond the mere presence of the vehicle on the road, and which contributed in some more than minimal way to the death.